maximshigaev/maxim-shigaev-dd-training/README.md

 and run `npm i` in order to install all necessary dependencies via NPM.
 Then run `npm run build` to create an optimized production build or `npm run start` to create a build with source maps.
 Both commands will open this project in your browser.

+## Fourth task

+### Requirements specification
+- To add SCSS preprocessor to the project.
+- To use NPM, Gulp, and SCSS technologies.

+### Achieved personal goals
+- To refresh and simultaneously improve the skill of using the SCSS syntax within the project.
+- To gain experience in building SCSS files via Gulp.
+- To use variables, imports, and '&' features of SCSS preprocessor.

+### Usage
+First of all, you should clone or download this repository on your local machine.
+After that, open your terminal and run `npm i` in order to install all necessary dependencies via NPM.
+Then run `npm run build` to create an optimized production build or `npm run start` to create a build with source maps.
+Both commands will open this project in your browser.